Genealogy in Rockingham, Windham County Vermont

 Newspapers covering local events are available on microfilm starting as early as 1817.
 Many issues are missing but it is still worthwhile to check out.
 The local newspaper often contain the obituaries and marriage announcements and are easiest to navigate when you have an exact date of death or marriage from the vital records or elsewhere.
 The microfilm machine can provide digital files or a printout.
 Printing is 10 cents per page.

-The library has public access computers available and a number of genealogical database resources available to all visitors, including Heritage Quest, available from any computer to all library cardholder and Ancestry Library Edition, which can only be used inside the library.
+The library has public access computers available and a number of genealogical database resources available to all visitors, including American Ancestors, available from any computer and Ancestry Library Edition, which can only be used inside the library.

 Ancestry Library Edition**This service is only available in the Library.